Porto Entry Requirements

 Prohibited Items

-• Counterfeit goods - illegal
+• Counterfeit goods - will be confiscated and possible fines

 Restricted Items